MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Handling-Errors-by-Using-Try-Functions.md

 - If a try function call does not use the return value, the try function operates like an ordinary function and errors are exposed as usual.

 - If a try function call uses the return value in an `OK:=` statement or a conditional statement such as `IF-THEN`, errors are caught.
+The try function returns `true` if no error occurs; `false` is an error occurs.

 > [!NOTE]
 >  The return value is not accessible within the try function itself.